cameraui/docs/home-assistant/index.md

 ## MQTT discovery

-Use this only if you already run an MQTT broker and want camera.ui to speak through it.
-Its one real advantage is that it needs no custom component and no HACS: the camera.ui server publishes retained discovery configs, and Home Assistant's built-in MQTT integration picks them up.
+For setups that already run an MQTT broker.
+It needs no custom component and no HACS: the camera.ui server publishes retained discovery configs, and Home Assistant's built-in MQTT integration picks them up.

 You turn it on in the camera.ui server's MQTT settings (enable HA discovery).
 You get status, motion, and object binary sensors, a snapshot camera image, and the same controllable sensor domains as the integration.
-What you do not get: a live stream (snapshot only), the PTZ service, the sidebar panel, the auto-registered card, or the `cameraui_event` bus events.
-MQTT does add one thing the integration handles differently: a dedicated per-camera connectivity sensor.
+What you do not get: a live stream (snapshot only), the PTZ service, the sidebar panel, the auto-registered cards, or the `cameraui_event` bus events.
+In return it adds a dedicated per-camera connectivity sensor.

 MQTT discovery is documented with the rest of the broker settings on the [MQTT admin page](/admin/mqtt).